slmtnm/OS/1_processes/README.md

 * *Direct costs*: number of cycles for load/store context from/to PCB (load/store register values in CPU).
 * *Indirect costs*: cold cache (cache misses) because previous process polluted cache.

+## Process state and transitions

+Processes can be:

+* Ready -- not executing on CPU, but ready for this
+* Running -- currently executing on CPU
+* Waiting -- blocked while waiting some event, typically I/O operation

+Process that is 'Ready', can be transited to 'Running' state by scheduler.

+Process that is 'Running', can be transited to 'Ready' by scheduler, or to 'Waiting' when issuing I/O operation.

+Process that is 'Waiting', can transited to 'Ready' when completed I/O operation (for ex. got data from disk, or writed on console).

+New process is always in 'Ready' state.
+Process can terminate only from 'Running' state.

+## Process creation

+Processes in most operating systems represented by tree, where tree root is 'sched' process with PID 0 (typically) that is responsible for paging.
+Process 'init' is special and has PID 1.
+All other processes created either by 'init' or it's descendants.

+For process creation there are several system calls:

+* *fork* -- creates new process with same PCB as it's parent (=> same program counter, stack pointer, execution context, etc.).
+But obiously new process has new address space (mappings from same virtual addresses to new physical addresses).
+* *exec* -- it replace's PCB of process that invoked it with completly new PCB, and take program name and program arguments as argument, loads program and start it.

+Typical combination is fork + exec.

+System call 'clone' similar to 'fork', but provides more precise control over what pieces of execution context are shared between calling process and child process.

+For example, with 'clone' system call, caller can control whether or not the two processes share the virtual address space (in this case new thread will be created, but not whole process), table of descriptors and table of signal handlers.

+This system call also allow the new child process to be placed in separate namespace (read about namespaces in linux).